deanturpin/superdean.com/README.md

 - Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might think
 - Case knife -- pen knife style
-- Case knife -- oyster shucker style; I generally prefer these to the other one, but it's good to have a choice for tricky cases
+- Case knife -- oyster shucker style; I generally prefer these to the pen knife style, but it's good to have a choice for tricky cases
-- Rodico Premium (Bergeon 7033-1) -- for picking up dust and small components/hands
+- Rodico Premium (Bergeon 7033-1) -- for picking up dust and small components; particularly useful for manipulating hands
 - Eyeglass, Black No. 2.5 = 4x (Bergeon 4422-2.5) -- slightly more
   magnification
 - AF 176.530.24 Headband Eyeglass Holder -- the ones that clip on your glasses look nice but are much more expensive
-- Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a good gel cushion
+- Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a decent, large gel cushion

 ### Strip down
 This is getting serious... and you'll need quite a few more tools.
 But you